 NGS library preparation

-The harvested cell pellets were stored at -80C until the genomic DNA was exacted with DNeasy Blood & Tissue Kit (QIAGEN).
+The harvested cell pellets were stored at -80°C until the genomic DNA was extracted with DNeasy Blood & Tissue Kit (QIAGEN).
 The dual gRNA cassette was amplified and prepared for deep sequencing using two steps of PCR.
 The 1st step PCR was performed as 10 separate 50 μl reactions with 2 μg input genomic DNA per reaction (total 20 μg for each sample) using Kapa Hifi.
 The 1st step PCR primers were as follows:

 NGS_dual-gRNA_SP_Lib_F: ACACTCTTTCCCTACACGACGCTCTTCCGATCT TATATATCTTGTGGAAAGGACGAAACACCG